7 Best Practices for Implementing Office Hoteling

 When you set up hoteling, consider enforcing a simple check-in and check-out processes where you can identify no-shows and open space back up to someone who will use it rather than let it sit empty.
 This also helps ensure accurate utilization metrics.

 Underutilized space is costly and eliminating misused space is one of the primary drivers of the global move to office hoteling.

 Consider the experience of RAND Corporation, which saw a 40% increase in average occupancy when it remodeled according to their blog post, "What Happens When RAND Rethinks Its Workspace."
 In order to reap these types of financial benefits, you need visibility into how your workspaces are being used.

 By capturing and analyzing utilization information, you can make data-driven decisions that lead to increased space utilization, reduced square footage per employee and the elimination of wasted space.

 6. Keep Workspaces Healthy

-As employees move from place to place throughout your building, they bring a lot of unwanted bits with them — namely, germs.
-Office hoteling increases the chances of spreading disease as individuals more frequently share desk spaces, docking stations, phones and more.
+As employees move from place to place throughout your building, they bring a lot of unwanted things with them — namely, germs.
+Office hoteling increases the chances of spreading viruses as individuals more frequently share desk spaces, docking stations, monitors, phones and more.

-Because of this risk, it is more important than ever to make sure your workspaces are as sanitary as possible, such as making antiseptic wipes widely available, reminding workers about the basics of good hygiene and investing in regular deep-cleaning services.
+Because of this risk, it is more important than ever to make sure your workspaces are as sanitary as possible, such as making antiseptic wipes widely available, reminding workers about the basics of good hygiene and investing in regular office and workspace deep-cleaning services.